ivanprobst/thedailyquote/README.md

 * prevent generation of a large DB array when building schedule (limit quote fetched to the 3 months span)

 admin enhanced
+* fix auto-dater when fetching quote from quotesome
+* auto reload id when adding a quote / author
 * prevent adding author with existing author_id
 * quote/author update/creation feedback on browser
 * authorID and pubDate duplicate check